Toki Tori: Remakes and re-releases

 AIM Productions published a port of the game for Windows Mobile with improved graphics and slight changes to certain levels in 2003.
 In 2009, Chillingo published the game for iOS (iPhone).

 Wii version

 An enhanced remake of Toki Tori was released for the Wii via WiiWare in 2008.
-It was a WiiWare launch title in Europe, being released on 20 May 2008, and was later released in North America on 2 June 2008.
+It was a WiiWare launch title in Europe, being released on 20 May, and later in North America on 2 June.

 The Wii remake of Toki Tori features a 3D design while retaining his two dimensional scrolling gameplay, and allows players to use a control scheme that uses the Wii Remote's pointer function to lead Toki Tori through each level.
-However, traditional control is also available.
+Traditional control is also available.
 A second player can also draw hints on screen with the Wii Remote.

 The remake features redesigned versions of the original levels, in addition to new levels, on a new game code base.